 Morioka reimen hails from Iwate Prefecture and is pretty much cold ramen, but with some summery additions you might not expect.
 Using a beef broth and topped with carrot, cucumber, tomato, kimchi and fruits like watermelon and pear, it is certainly not like any other ramen dishes available.
 Considered to be much healthier than regular ramen, it lacks the oiliness of its warmer cousin and had fresher ingredients, making it lighter and more refreshing.
 The noodles are made from a combination of soba flour and potato starch, giving them an unusual texture.
-Devised from a North Koren dish, it was brought over by an immigrant who adapted his local flavors to suit the local taste better, eventually creating Morioka reimen.
+Devised from a North Korean dish, it was brought over by an immigrant who adapted his local flavors to better suit the local palate, eventually creating Morioka reimen.

-Where to try it: If you’re not heading to Morioka anytime soon, make your way to Ginza instead.
+Where to try it: If you’re not heading to Morioka anytime soon, make your way to Tokyo’s Ginza neighborhood instead.
 Pon Pon Sya is the go-to name for this summer treat and it’s affordable too.
 The restaurant serves plenty of other Korean treats, but don’t leave without trying the reimen—they do a special lunch option in summer which has a salad, extra beef and a small dessert!

 11. Hiyayakko | 冷奴

-12. Bonus food: The combini freezer
+12. Bonus food: The convenience store freezer

 For popsicles, there are two primary contenders, and we suggest you try them both.
 Gari-Gari-Kun is an easily spotted array of childhood flavors from ramune (like soda), mango, strawberry orange and grape as well as seasonal offerings like watermelon.